Ring of Stones: Burt’s discovery

 The Commissioner of Police took no immediate action.
-However, the discovery by two boys, Fred and Alister Edwards, of 40 coins dating from 1618 to 1655, including Spanish reales, in sandhills north of Seabird early in 1931, triggered a frenzy of speculation, mostly relating to the wreck of the Vergulde Draak, and its treasure.
+However, the discovery by two boys, Fred and Alister Edwards, of 40 coins dating from 1618 to 1655, including Spanish reales, in sandhills north of Seabird early in 1931, triggered a frenzy of speculation, mostly relating to the wreck of the ', and its treasure.
 Consequently, in May 1931 the police instigated a search for the Ring of Stones.
-The expedition was led by Constable Sam Loxton from Dongara and included Burt, local landowner Mr A. R. Downes, and another local, a Mr Parker.
+The expedition was led by Constable Sam Loxton from Dongara and included Burt, local landowner Mr Downes, and another local, a Mr Parker.
 Between 8 and 11 May the members of the expedition endeavoured to re-locate the Ring of Stones in the area identified by Burt.
 However, this part of the coast is dominated by dense scrub, mostly wattle, rocky limestone-strewn ground and steep sand ridges.
 Burt commented that in places the scrub was so impenetrable that "even a bullock could not penetrate it".
 The expedition failed.
 Questions were raised about the accuracy of Burt’s recall.
 But in the end it was decided to make another attempt after firing the area, to make movement and searching easier.
 And so in late February 1932 another search was undertaken.

 The 1932 expedition was again led by Constable Loxton and included Downes, but not Burt.
 It had been arranged for local Aboriginal people, the Yuat, to fire the country prior to the commencement of the expedition.
 Some of the Yuat were also recruited to guide the expedition and to burn off parts of the country missed by the earlier fires.
 For almost a week the party trekked up and down the coast and through the bush, again with no result.
-Loxton noted that the 'Sand Drift Hills' as he called the dunes, "increase in size so quickly I would think it quite possible that the Spot may have been covered up years ago."
+Loxton noted that the "Sand Drift Hills" as he called the dunes "increase in size so quickly I would think it quite possible that the spot may have been covered up years ago."